home-assistant/companion.home-assistant/docs/notifications/sounds.md

 Notes:

-*   **Please note that due to a bug in iOS 10 you may need to restart your entire device before notification sounds can be played.
+*   **You may need to restart your entire device before notification sounds can be played.
 This should hopefully be fixed by Apple soon.**
 *   Uploading a file with the same name as an existing one will overwrite the original.
 *   You can view what sounds are installed on each device by inspecting the `ios.conf` file in your configuration directory.
 They are listed in the `pushSounds` array.